Skip to main content

 This project is currently in the process of developing a recommended linkage strategy and guidance.

 A Data Sharing Agreement as well as guidance on selecting an appropriate PPRL tool and linkage strategy are delivered throughout the project lifecycle.
-A final methodology report will detail the specific PPRL tool selection and methods for linking NCSES SED and NSF PI data as well as guidance and lessons learned to inform future linkages.
+A final methodology report will detail the specific PPRL tool selection and methods for linking SED and PI data as well as guidance and lessons learned to inform future linkages relying on PPRL.
 A statistical analysis report will detail specific analyses on the final linked SED-PI data as well as what is needed to assess the feasibility of analyzing linked data in a secure environment to support evidence-based policymaking.

 Project Leads